khaingthinthinwin-dev/skin-analysis/docs/screen/Audit Log Screen/機能設計書_Audit_Log.md

 - The client pauses polling when the page is hidden or when another refresh request is still in progress.
 - A failed refresh does not clear existing results; the next scheduled interval may retry.
 - Export actions are initiated explicitly by the administrator and are independent of auto-refresh.
+- Manual deletion of audit logs and CSV export files is initiated explicitly by the administrator and is independent of auto-refresh and export operations.

 ---